azalea-rs/azalea-viaversion/README.md

 To use this plugin, simply add the dependency with `cargo add azalea-viaversion --git=https://github.com/azalea-rs/azalea-viaversion` and then add `.add_plugins(azalea_viaversion::ViaVersionPlugin::start("version name here").await)` to your `SwarmBuilder`.

-Note that this plugin currently does not support `ClientBuilder` due to limitations in how `ClientBuilder` currently works.
-Also, this plugin depends on the Git (unstable) version of Azalea, so make sure you're using that.
+Note that this plugin depends on the Git (unstable) version of Azalea, so make sure you're using that.

 ```rs
 SwarmBuilder::new()